Home

 Standing Liberty quarters were minted from 1916 to 1930.
 A short, fascinating series, there are only a few members of this group that future generations of collectors will heartily pursue to the ends of the earth.

 One such issue is the 1918-S, 8/7 overdate.
 This variety was created when two hubs carrying different dates were used together to make a 1918 die.
-The overdate was not noticed until about 20 years later.
+The overdate was not noticed by collectors until about 20 years later.
 It is not known how many 1918/7-S quarters exist, but the number is assuredly microscopic.
 Collector interest in the coin has persisted since its discovery, and is in fact, one of the most legendary of all US coins.

 The Year This Coin Was Minted...